 border between the Transvaal and Mozambique.
 He fought with the Republican forces in the Anglo Boer War.
 In 1907

-appointed the First Administrator of the Transvaal in 1910..
-In his role as Administrator he performed the opening
+the First Administrator of the Transvaal in 1910..
+In his role as Administrator he performed the opening ceremony of the

-ceremony of the Pretoria Country Club on the 8th October 1910.
-He was a very successful farmer, who pioneered Ostrich
+Pretoria Country Club on the 8th October 1910.
+He was a very successful farmer, who pioneered Ostrich farming in this

-farming in this country.
-Places in Pretoria bearing his name are Rissik Railway Station and Post Office near the University
+country.
+Places in Pretoria bearing his name are Rissik Railway Station and Post Office near the University of Pretoria.

-of Pretoria.
-Rissik House at Pretoria Boys High School, Johan Rissik Drive in Waterkloof Ridge, Rissik Street in Sunnyside
+Rissik House at Pretoria Boys High School, Johan Rissik Drive in Waterkloof Ridge, Rissik Street in Sunnyside and Johann

-and Johann Street in Arcadia.
+Street in Arcadia.
 His name is also found in Johannesburg and in many other towns of the old Transvaal.
-He
+He filled the role

 He was appointed, by Lord Milner, as Collector of Customs.
 He had previously worked with Milner.
 He had spent twenty